ClickHouse/ClickHouse/docs/en/query_language/select.md

 ### ARRAY JOIN Clause {#select-array-join-clause}

-Allows executing `JOIN` with an array or nested data structure.
-Allows you to perform `JOIN` both with the external array and with the inner array in the table.
-The intent is similar to the [arrayJoin](functions/array_functions.md#array_functions-join) function, but its functionality is broader.
+Allows executing JOIN with an array or nested data structure.
+The intent is similar to the [arrayJoin](functions/array_join.md#functions_arrayjoin) function, but its functionality is broader.

 ``` sql
 SELECT <expr_list>